rickhull/hello-nix/README.md

 ## Rationale

-Let's use direnv, lorri, and niv to craft a shell environment optimized for Nix workflows, on a per-directory basis.
+Use direnv, lorri, and niv to craft a shell environment optimized for Nix workflows, on a per-directory basis.

 * **Direnv** maintains a project-specific shell environment, triggered by